-Due to this, it is common for children to leave school, or never attend, and engage in child labour.
-Families rely on this income, despite the threats to children’s health and safety.
+It’s common for children to leave school, or never attend, and engage in child labor.
+Families rely on this income, despite the threat to their children’s health and safety.

-Communities closest to the mines live in a cycle of poverty, abuse and exploitation.
+Communities closest to mica mines live in a cycle of poverty, abuse, and exploitation.

-22 000 children, as young as four years old, work in the mines.
-The secretive nature of child labor in the mines leaves the exact number unknown.
+22,000 children work in the mines, but the secretive nature of child labor within the mines leaves the exact number unknown.

-Children fit easily into the narrow tunnels.
-That is the main reason for the abundant use of children in mica mining.
+Children easily fit into the narrow tunnels, which is the main reason for their abundant use of them in mica mining.

 Children at Risk

-Children’s health and safety are constantly at risk, and their families worry.
+Children’s health and safety are constantly at risk and a constant worry to their families.